-Bring a positive influence to thousands of Disadvantaged and disabled students…
+Be a positive influence to thousands of students with disabilities…

 As business leaders, you will be aware of the growing desire from customers, employees and wider stakeholders alike to become more sustainable, both from an environmental perspective and a societal one.

 Building a diverse and inclusive workforce starts with equity in education.
-By the time young people are ready to enter the workforce, the degree to which they were included in a quality education determines the likelihood they will be successful in work.
+By the time young people are ready to enter the workforce, the degree of inclusion they have encountered at school can determine their level of success in the workplace.

-Investing in the education of traditionally marginalised populations creates a greater pool of individuals with the skills and talents to contribute to a company’s mission and ensure that they can meet the requirements of the roles companies need to fill.
+Investing in the education of traditionally marginalised students creates a greater pool of individuals with the skills and talents necessary for a diverse and inclusive workforce.

-Moreover, half of young people with disabilities are left out of school.
-But as companies support programs to include young people with disabilities in education and build pathways to inclusive employment, the impact on the business community is tremendous.
+As companies support programs to include young people with disabilities in education and build pathways to inclusive employment, the impact on the business community is significant.

 Forming employer connections